najbardziej/najbardziej/README.md

 ### Hi there 👋

 - 🌱 I’m IT graduate at Cracow University of Technology
-- 🔭 I’m currently working at SolarWinds as a Software Engineer
+- 🔭 I’m currently working at SolarWinds as a Senior Software Engineer